TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-diagnostic-serviceprincipalname.md

 Step 4.
 Set the enabled for sign on value to YES and hit save.

 Step 5.
-Open the Intune application in the Azure portal.
+Navigate back to the Intune application in the Azure portal and confirm the application is working as expected.